buttermilk

 These recipes make 1 cup (240 mL) of buttermilk replacement:

 • Unsweetened soy milk and acid.
 Add one tablespoon (15 mL) of lemon juice or vinegar to a measuring cup.
 Add soy milk to the 1-cup line (240 mL).
-Alternately, you may use 1 3/four teaspoons (five grams) of cream of tartar for the acid.
+Alternatively, you may use 1 3/four teaspoon five grams) of cream of tartar for the acid.

 • Vegan bitter cream and water.
 Add 1/2 cup (one hundred twenty mL) of water to 1/2 cup (one hundred twenty grams) of vegan bitter cream and stir.
 Adjust the water and sore cream share primarily based on the favored thickness.